 In order to keep this page a manageable size, videos will be uploaded to YouTube for long-term storage.
 View all the videos we have uploaded here: YOUTUBE

-Our First Thursday of the Month meetings (currently on ZOOM) present timely discussions by prominent business people on events and politics affecting our local business environment.
+Our First Thursday of the Month in-person meetings (every month except July) present timely discussions by prominent business people on events and politics affecting our local business environment.
 Pre-lunch networking gives you time to meet other Eastside business owners.

 We provide civic and community information, development projects & politics of vital interest to residents and business owners in East Fort Worth.

 Learn more: Meetings

 No July meeting, but a concert instead

 Bell supports our Schools

 In honor of Teacher Appreciation Week, members of BLADE (Bell Leadership Association for Developing Excellence) professional organization, brought iced tea as a thank you for the continued partnership as BLADE’s adopted school.